AdmiralCurtiss/ToVPatcher/README.md

 As of the release of this patch, there is **no known software exploit to run homebrew on or downgrade a console that has been updated past firmware version 3.55**. **Do not attempt to downgrade consoles on higher firmware versions!**

-If you are not confident, please use the online script reference instead.
+If you are not confident, [please use the online translation guide instead](http://hyouta.com/vesperia/).

 Requirements